aida-ugent/graphTDA/README.md

 - Open a tutorial from Rstudio and you are good to go!

 Or:
-- You can explore the results of the scripts immideately in github from the 'tutorials/R_Markdown' folder.
+- You can explore the results of the scripts immediately in github from the 'tutorials/R_Markdown' folder.

 For deeper exploration, you can find all function and their parameter definitions in the 'R' folder.